ltroper/OpenVPN-Linode/README.md

-Here's a step-by-step guide for deploying an OpenVPN server on Linode, based on your instructions:
+Here's the updated guide with your requested changes for Step 8 and Step 9:

 ---